-Subsection (d) provides that orders or provisions of protection orders governing support are not enforceable under this Act; provisions of these orders should be enforced using the process provided in the specific laws governing the issuance, modification, and enforcement of these orders, including, but not limited to, the Uniform Interstate Family Support Act ("UIFSA").
+The Act does not provide for the enforcement of orders or provisions of foreign protection orders governing support; these orders or provisions, however, should be enforced under the specific laws governing the issuance, modification, and enforcement of support orders, including, but not limited to, the Uniform Interstate Family Support Act (UIFSA).
 UIFSA, which has been adopted by every State, establishes a comprehensive and effective statutory scheme for the enforcement of support orders.
-Subsections (c) and (d) are consistent with the federal Violence Against Women Act, 18 U.S.C.
+The Act is consistent with the federal Violence Against Women Act, 18 U.S.C.
 Sec.
 2266(5) (as amended by The Violence Against Women Act of 2000, Pub.
 L. No. 106-386) which provides that support or custody orders issued pursuant to state divorce or child custody laws are not to be treated as protection orders subject to interstate enforcement.

-Subsection (e) requires that, to be valid for the purpose of enforcement under this Act, a foreign protection order must be "currently in effect."
+Subsection(d) requires that, to be valid for the purpose of enforcement under this Act, a foreign protection order must be "currently in effect."
 This provision includes orders that have been modified; the modified order is the one currently in effect.
 While the Act requires that a foreign protection order, to be valid, identify the protected individual and respondent, merely technical errors, such as an incorrect spelling of a name, should not preclude enforcement of the order.
 The question of the validity of an order is a question of law for the court of the enforcing State.
 Once an order is adjudged valid, the proceeding shall be governed by the established procedures of the enforcing State.

-The respondent's constitutional right to due process is protected by the opportunity to raise defenses in the enforcement proceeding, as provided in subsection (g).
+The respondent's constitutional right to due process is protected by the opportunity to raise defenses in the enforcement proceeding, as provided in subsection (f).
 If, for example, the respondent was not provided with reasonable notice and opportunity to be heard by the tribunal of the State issuing the protection order, the enforcing tribunal may not enforce the order.
 Thus, the interstate enforcement of a valid foreign protection order, even without a prior hearing, does not deprive the respondent of any rights to due process because the respondent was provided with reasonable notice and opportunity to be heard when the order was issued.